rbtylee/tutorial-jsonc/tutorial/parsing5.md

 }
 ```

-From an Object-Oriented point of view, we are violating the principle of [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) and exposing the json-c internal representation of the _*json_object*_.
+Examining the above code, we are violating the Object-Oriented principle of [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) and exposing the json-c internal representation of the _*json_object*_.
 This is not as apparent when using the macro _*json_object_object_foreach*_, yet even then the programmer has access to the internal struct lh_entry:

 ```
 #include <stdio.h>